danstocker-legacy/nodes/README.md

 Input values of these nodes are sent to the output unchanged.

 - `Batcher`: Sends input to output in batches of a given size.
+- `Logger`: Forwards logs, warnings, and errors to connected sink nodes.
 - `Noop`: Forwards input to output.
 - `Sequencer`: Forwards input following a reference order.
 - `Syncer`: Synchronizes input values from multiple ports into an array on a